How to Organize Yourself and Your Work Professionally

 How Organization Helps

-Organization in your work does more than help you to be productive and efficient; it also creates a work environment and the necessary mental habits to work professionally.
-For example, if you have an organized schedule, you will meet your deadlines and not miss important conference calls, interviews, and webinars.
-If you have a good system for keeping up with current tasks and the progress you're making on projects, you will be able to meet project goals, communicate with other team members and/or clients, and deal with unexpected complications.
-If you have an organized financial system in place, you'll not only keep track of your hours but you will also have a professional invoice template that you send out quickly when work is completed.
+Organizing your work does more than help you to be productive and efficient.
+It creates a work environment and the necessary mental habits to work professionally.
+If you have an organized schedule, it becomes easier to make deadlines as well as participate in important conference calls, interviews, and webinars.
+Developing a good system for keeping up with current tasks and the progress you’re making on projects will help you meet project goals, communicate with other team members and/or clients, and deal with unexpected complications.
+Organization includes creating tools like templates for billing and time tracking that improves your efficiency.
 All of these organizational methods are fairly simple, but they add up to the ability to present a professional image from your home office.

 Getting Started on Organization

 Organization is an ongoing process in any business, especially in the home office.
-You can't reach perfection, but you can improve your current methods.
-Take a quick organizational view of your work.
+Take a quick look around your work space.
 Is your office orderly or in disarray?
-If so, check out this article: Create a More Efficient Home Office.
+If the latter, check out this article: Create a More Efficient Home Office.
 Can you quickly locate the supplies you need, or do you find yourself making midday runs for printer paper or batteries?
-If not, check out Organize your Home and Home Office.
+Organize your Home and Home Office, written by Joli Ballew, is a great article to review on this topic (you can find the link to this article in the references section below).

-And there are other roadblocks and obstacles to deal with.
-Do you consistently meet deadlines, or do you always have an excuse for why you need an extension?
-Are your presentations professional and thorough, or thrown together at the last minute?
-Have you lost money because you forgot how many hours you put into a project, or never sent that invoice out?
-If any of these sound familiar, read on!
+Roadblocks and obstacles to organization exist in many forms.
+Do you consistently meet deadlines or do you always have an excuse for why you need an extension?
+Are your presentations professional and thorough or thrown together at the last-minute?
+Have you lost money because you forgot how many hours you put into a project or never sent that invoice out?
+If any of these questions hit a little too close to home for you then boning up on your organization skills might be just what the doctor ordered.

 Moving Toward Professionalism